Canadian man held in Syria is freed in Beirut

 Last year the family of another American, Majd Kamalmaz, told the New York Times that he had disappeared at a government checkpoint in Damascus in 2017.

-Reporting by Tom Perry; Writing by Angus McDowall; Editing by Mark Heinrich
+Reporting by Tom Perry and Laila Bassam; Writing by Angus McDowall; Editing by Mark Heinrich